 Wellbeing & the Physical Office Environment

-The ACA is proud to present the first in our AMWF Toolkit Event Series on 28 November.
-Book now for an important conversation about how the Physical Office Environment can impact on wellbeing.
-See you online!
+The ACA was proud to present the first in our AMWF Toolkit Event Series in November 2022.
+View this webinar on demand, for an important conversation about how the Physical Office Environment can impact on wellbeing.

 Our first AMWF Toolkit theme is the Physical Office Environment and its impact on wellbeing.
 The quality of the environment in which you work, whether in practice or at home, can have an enormous impact on wellbeing and productivity, and the dramatic upheaval of the last few years has made this even more clear.
 As employers, we must recognise the impact of the physical workplace on staff happiness and productivity and make appropriate adaptations and improvements.
 There are numerous small, inexpensive changes that can be made to any office that can have a positive impact upon mental wellbeing.
 Changes to workplace habits can also have a positive impact.

-Our first national Architects Mental Wellbeing Forum event will feature the founder of AMWF UK, Ben Channon, zooming in from London, plus Naomi Stead, leader of the major research project ‘Architectural Work Cultures: professional identity, education and wellbeing’.
-We are also delighted to present three practitioners, who will share their experiences of the physical office environment and its impact on wellbeing – Kirby Roper from Kirby Architects, James Dujmovic from JPE and Jock Lovell from Brown Falconer – along with facilitator and ACA CEO Angelina Pillai.
+Our first national Architects Mental Wellbeing Forum event features the founder of AMWF UK, Ben Channon, who zoomed in from London, plus Naomi Stead, leader of the major research project ‘Architectural Work Cultures: professional identity, education and wellbeing’.
+We were also delighted to present three practitioners, who shared their experiences of the physical office environment and its impact on wellbeing – Kirby Roper from Kirby Architects, James Dujmovic from JPE and Jock Lovell from Brown Falconer – along with facilitator and ACA CEO Angelina Pillai.
 See Speaker bios below.

 The Australian version of the Architects Mental Wellbeing Toolkit is available for download.

 Section five of the Architects Mental Wellbeing Toolkit covers the Physical Office Environment, offering tips on how to make positive adaptations to work spaces.

 Non-members – $20